feathersui/feathersui-website/docs/haxe-openfl/tab-bar.md

 sidebar_label: TabBar
 ---

 The [`TabBar`](https://api.feathersui.com/current/feathers/controls/TabBar.html) class displays a set of togglable buttons in a row, where only one button at a time may be selected.
+The tabs are populated from a [data collection](./data-collections.md).

 <figure>
 <iframe src="/learn/haxe-openfl/samples/tab-bar.html" width="100%" height="150"></iframe>